67K-You/DRL_Racer/README.md

 # DARLA

-This section is inspired by the git: https://github.com/BCHoagland/DARLA?fbclid=IwAR1o6RzmMkMUY4dwjs1KallFpv_9riNHDvJscgbaXCsegjuKHOaE6Q_L6fk
+This section is inspired by the git: https://github.com/BCHoagland/DARLA?fbclid=IwAR1o6RzmMkMUY4dwjs1KallFpv_9riNHDvJscgbaXCsegjuKHOaE6Q_L6fk.
+Please refer to this repository for the installation of tmrl.
+A step by step tutorial is given and should be followed in order to run the training of the agent using this library.

 ## Getting started :